edalzell/statamic-ical/DOCUMENTATION.md

 iCal
 =================

 A Statamic V2 add-on that creates an iCal file that can be easily downloaded.
-Use if you have events and want people to be able to add to their calender.
+Use if you have events and want people to be to add to their calender.

 ## Installing
 1. Copy the folder contents to your Statamic `site\addons` directory
 2. Update your addons, i.e. `php please update:addons`
-2. There is no step 3
+3. There is no step 3

 ## Usage
 ```